Skip to Content

 Jungfraujoch station and glacier, the highest rail station in Europe.

-The big highlight of The Jungfrau region, though, is getting to the top.
+The biggest highlight of the Jungfrau region is getting to the top.

 One of Switzerland's biggest attractions is the Jungfraujoch Train crossing a lush green field with the snow covered Swiss Alps in the background.